 - In a large mixing bowl, whisk together yolks and about a third of the sugar.

-- Whisk in oil, 1/2 cup tea, and 4 teaspoons finely ground tea leaves until thoroughly combined.
+- Whisk in oil and lemon zest until thoroughly combined.

 - Whisk in baking powder and flour, making sure there are no lumps.

 - In a separate large mixing bowl, whip the egg whites and cream of tartar until foamy.
 Add the remaining sugar in 3 additions and beat until stiff and glossy.